Professor, Head of Indonesia Project, Lead Editor Bulletin of Indonesian Economic Studies (BIES)

 Before joining ANU, Blane worked for many years as a policy adviser in Indonesia, mostly on intergovernmental fiscal relations and decentralization, with Harvard Institute for International Development, Research Triangle Institute, and World Bank, among others.
 He has worked in a number of other developing and transition countries, including Bangladesh, Belize, Congo, Egypt, Haiti, India, Kenya, Madagascar, Niger, Philippines, Poland, Togo, and Vietnam.
-Blane has also taught at Cornell University and National University of Singapore.
+Blane has also taught at Cornell University and Lee Kuan Yew School of Public Policy, National University of Singapore.

 Intergovernmental fiscal relations; Local public finance; Local political economy; Public service delivery; and Urban economics

 Updated: 24 March 2023/Responsible Officer: Crawford Engagement/Page Contact: CAP Web Team